Stability of Weighted Norm Inequalities: Introduction

 On the other hand, we show below that Riesz transforms are biLipschitz stable under pairs of $A_{\infty}$ weights.
 So on one hand, for pairs of arbitrary measures we have instability, and on the other hand for pairs of $A_{\infty}$ weights, we have stability.
 This begs the question, what side-conditions on the weights in our weight pairs will give stability/instability for Riesz transforms?
 Now it is trivial that $A_{\infty}$ weights are doubling weights, but it wasn't until the famous construction of Fefferman and Muckenhoupt in \cite{FeMu} that one knew the two classes were in fact different.
 Because of this, doubling is often considered to be the next more general condition on a weight than $A_{\infty}$.

 The main result of this paper is that individual Riesz transforms are biLipschitz - and even \emph{rotationally} - unstable for pairs of doubling weights.
-This provides an operator-theoretic means of distinguishing $A_{\infty}$ weights from doubling weights, sharpening the result of Fefferman and Muckenhoupt.
+This provides an operator-theoretic means of distinguishing $A_{\infty}$ weights from doubling weights, sharpening the result of Fefferman and Muckenhoupt, by showing that stability differentiates the two classes.